bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 #### 10.3.1 The Generic Class Tree

 Generic objects have a tremendous amount of built-in functionality.
-Much of this is built into GenClass, the topmost class in the generic class tree.
-For full details on GenClass and the other generic classes, see the Object Reference Book.
+Much of this is built into **GenClass**, the topmost class in the generic class tree.
+For full details on **GenClass** and the other generic classes, see the Object Reference Book.

 Among the features offered by all generic classes are